lucapette/website/content/writing/my-experience-with-kanban.markdown

 ---
 categories:
-- leading
+  - "engineering management"
 date: "2015-07-06T00:00:00Z"
 description: How I think Kanban works and what I like about it
 keywords: kanban, management, productivity, team, development
 title: My experience with Kanban
 ---

-I've wanted to write about Kanban for a long time.
-I consider sharing our views about the way we organise processes vital to the development of the techniques themselves.
+I've been wanting to write about Kanban for a long time.
+I consider sharing the way we organise processes vital to the development of the techniques themselves.
 In the end, we try things out and see what works and what does not.
 Most of the time this process is pretty slow as we do not share as much as we could with the people trying to solve similar problems.
 Or, even more dangerously, we do things by the book since we believe there is a true way.
 I believe there is no such thing as "the true way" when it comes to putting more than one brain in the same room to build something.
 Not to mention the fact that most books tend to generalise a lot as they want to reach a broader audience and in many cases the result is an unusable, unapplicable set of rules.
 I do not think what I am saying is controversial either.
 Quite the opposite: I give for granted we have to adapt whatever process to the team we are working with.
 I want to stress the fact that all I am trying to do is sharing my experience with what I think Kanban is and in no way you should do what I am discussing in this article.
 My team is not your team, so there are high chances our workflow would not work for you.
 I would just take everything with a grain of salt and consider this article just food for thought.

 # By the way, what is Kanban?